You know how to write a CV, but to impress employers with a great CV, follow our top 29 CV writing tips designed to help you get a job in 2023.

 The job advert you’re responding to includes skills-based keywords.
 Add these skills to your CV, if they’re skills you have.

-Many companies program their applicant tracking systems (ATS) to scan for these keywords in your CV.
+Many companies program their applicant tracking systems (ATS) to scan CVs for these keywords.
 If your CV doesn’t include these words, it’s likely to never even make it to the employer.

 Choosing powerful verbs and adjectives to describe your skills and achievements helps your application stand out.
-Here are overused CV words and phrases that won’t impress employers, followed by strong alternatives:
+Here are overused CV words and phrases that won’t impress employers, followed by better alternatives:

 - Suggested → Inspired